ayllon99/basketball-project/postgres_container/README.md

+# Do not change postgres_container name (Or change connections in others containers)
 # Once the schema file is in the postgres_container (imported into var path) execute this:
 psql -U "root -c "CREATE DATABASE basketball_database;"